Mavrik-jnr/Pagination_Practice/README.md

-This is a [Next.js](https://nextjs.org/) project where i revisit the beloved GraphQL and practice Pagination, JS Array Methods on complex Data strcutures, and styling Tables
+This is a [Next.js](https://nextjs.org/) project where i revisit the beloved GraphQL and practice Pagination, JS Array Methods on complex Data structures, and styling Tables

 Technologies Used: ChakraUI, Next14, Typescript, Apollo Client, Material UI, GraphQL-codegen